2020 Fly-In Resources

 Meetings can be scheduled by contacting each office individually.
 If you are unsure who your Representative or Senators are, you can find them here: House – https://www.house.gov/ Senate – https://www.senate.gov/senators/contact.
 When you call the main office number for their Washington, D.C., office, the staffer who answers can provide you with the information that office needs to request an appointment.
 If you know an individual staffer within an office, you can contact them as well.

 You should place a priority on meeting with the members of Congress from your state who serve on the Agriculture, Natural Resources or Appropriations Committees or who are your personal Representative.
 If you have additional time, you may want to meet with other Members of your state’s delegation.
-If possible, try to avoid moving back and forth between the House and Senate.
-You will need to plan for at least a 20-minute walk between the two.
-Map of Capitol Complex.

 I heard Congressman Peterson is the new House Agriculture Committee Chair.
 I should meet with him, right?